-ISE 2.0 now features integration with Cisco Mobility Services Engine (MSE) which enables administrators to grant access to users specifically based on their location.
+ISE 2.x featured integration with Cisco Mobility Services Engine (MSE) which enables administrators to grant access to users specifically based on their location.

 Currently, the definition of a location on a network is very static and is based on the network switch that a user came through to access the network.
 Location hasn’t been based on the real, geographic, location of a user, who might be moving around, frequently changing location (even location within a specific building).
 As an example, you might want to grant a doctor in a hospital access to patient records or access to certain applications while in an emergency, but when that doctor moves to the medical lab, maybe they should no longer be able to access those same records or applications.